ADULT Vaccine Law in Washington State

 Find more information about this law HERE.

 The legislature failed to include explicit language to provide religious exemptions to child care workers and volunteers.
-The Department of Health is claiming no exemptions are allowed, however, this remains to be challenged in the courts.
-When a state law is silent on a legal point, federal law prevails, and federal law forbids religious discrimination (therefore religious exemptions must be provided.)
+The Department of Health asserts that no exemptions are allowed.
+However, this remains to be challenged in the courts.
+When a state law is silent on a legal point, federal law takes precedence, and federal law forbids religious discrimination (therefore religious exemptions must be provided).

-The WA Department of Children, Youth & Families states:
+The Washington Department of Children, Youth & Families states:

 Can a staff person or volunteer turn in an exemption to the requirement?
 Staff and volunteers may not be exempted from the requirement to provide documentation of immunity for personal and religious reasons.
 Only written certification signed by a health care practitioner, licensed in Washington State—medical doctor (MD), naturopathic doctor (ND), osteopathic doctor (DO), advanced registered nurse practitioner (ARNP) or a physician’s assistant (PA)—that the MMR vaccine is, in the practitioner’s judgment, not advisable for the person can be used instead of the documentation of immunity requirement.”